How Can We Help?

 If the Dutch company is optionally registered with the IND as a "Recognised Sponsor" the processing time for individual applications is much shorter.
 The applicant must have been employed for at least three months by the sending company or group of companies immediately preceding the date of the intra-corporate transfer application.

-The Van der Elst or Notification of Services is an immigration process whereby a non-EEA national who is employed and contracted by a home entity in the EEA country and sent to perform services in another EEA country no longer requires a work permit.
-A notification should be made to the Dutch Labour Authorities and a residence permit applied for stays of over 90 days.
+Assignment from within the EEA: A non-EEA national who is employed and contracted by a home entity in an EEA country and sent to perform services in the Netherlands does not require a work permit.
+A notification should be made to the Dutch Labour Authorities.
+For stays beyond 90 days, a residence permit application must be submitted within 90 days of arrival.

 Some Temporary Assignments for work-related activities are permitted on a Schengen C Visa or visa waiver stay for non-EU/EEA/Swiss nationals assigned from outside the EEA to the Netherlands for a temporary period, either for business meetings (up to a maximum total duration of 13 weeks within a year); for software implementation where the assignee is being sent to fulfil foreign contractual obligations to a Dutch client company; or for training (both limited to a maximum duration of 12 weeks within a 36-week period).
 A visitor may only be eligible for one of the mentioned exemptions per visit.
 Combining these exemption categories is not allowed from a Dutch travel and work authorisation perspective.